bigbridge-nl/product-import/README.md

 Where storeView accepts a store view code.

 In the code below I will give examples using global() and storeView().
 When I do, remember that both levels are available to you at all times.

+Attributes with site-scope will need to be imported for each store individually (the way it is stored in the database).

 ## EAV attributes